COVID-19 Vaccination Service

 Instead, please cancel your appointment by contacting our Customer Care Team on 1 800 812 245.** Alternatively, follow the link given in the message you received in your appointment confirmation.

-Do I have to get a COVID-19 vaccine?
+Do I have to get a COVID-19 vaccination?

-From meningitis to measles, there are recommended vaccines to help protect us from serious illness and disease.
-Getting the COVID-19 vaccine isn’t compulsory.
+From meningitis to measles, there are recommended vaccinations to help protect us from serious illness and disease.
+Getting the COVID-19 vaccination isn’t compulsory.
 But as many of us know, COVID-19 symptoms can lead to serious and, in some cases, life-altering health complications.
 Having a COVID-19 vaccination will not only help to protect yourself, but it will also help protect those around you.
-If enough people receive a COVID-19 vaccine, it will help to create ‘herd immunity’.
+If enough people receive a COVID-19 vaccination, it will help to create ‘herd immunity’.

-For the latest information about the COVID-19 vaccine, visit the HSE website.
+For the latest information about the COVID-19 vaccination, visit the HSE website.

-I'm pregnant/breastfeeding/planning a pregnancy, should I have the COVID-19 vaccine?
+I'm pregnant/breastfeeding/planning a pregnancy, should I have the COVID-19 vaccination?

-Evidence shows COVID-19 vaccines are safe for you and your baby and protect you from getting very unwell.
-But COVID-19 vaccines are new.
+Evidence shows COVID-19 vaccinations are safe for you and your baby and protect you from getting very unwell.
+But COVID-19 vaccinations are new.
 We're still learning about them.
 There’s no evidence to suggest that a COVID-19 vaccination is unsafe if you're pregnant.
 There's also no known reason to avoid breastfeeding after you're vaccinated.
 If you're pregnant, a dose can be given at any stage of pregnancy.
-Talk to your obstetrician or GP about getting your COVID-19 vaccine.
-Follow the links for more information on COVID-19 vaccines in pregnancy and breastfeeding.
+Talk to your obstetrician or GP about getting your COVID-19 vaccination.
+Follow the links for more information on COVID-19 vaccinations in pregnancy and breastfeeding.

-If you're pregnant, the current recommendation is that you can get an mRNA type vaccine.
-The Comirnaty (Pfizer/BioNTech) and Spikevax (Moderna) brand of vaccine are types of mRNA vaccine.
+If you're pregnant, the current recommendation is that you can get an mRNA type vaccination.
+The Comirnaty (Pfizer/BioNTech) and Spikevax (Moderna) brand of vaccination are types of mRNA vaccination.

 Who is eligible for vaccination in Community Pharmacy?

-To be vaccinated in a Community Pharmacy, you must be aged 12 years or over and in the current HSE recommended group for a primary or booster vaccine and eligible for the vaccine brand supplied to the pharmacy.
-Please be aware that the brand of vaccine available in a pharmacy store is based on stock delivered by the HSE.
+To be vaccinated in a Community Pharmacy, you must be aged 12 years or over and in the current HSE recommended group for a primary or booster vaccination and eligible for the vaccination brand supplied to the pharmacy.
+Please be aware that the brand of vaccination available in a pharmacy store is based on stock delivered by the HSE.
 For more information on eligibility and HSE COVID-19 Vaccination information, click here.

 Do I need to pay for the vaccination?